Stephen P. Hinshaw: Academic career

-Accomplishments
+Awards

+He has received international awards in the seven areas of child development (Distinguished Scientific Contributions, Society for Research in Child Development), applied psychology (James Cattell Award, Association for Psychological Science), basic research in psychology (Distinguished Scientific Contributions, American Psychological Association), child and adolescent psychiatry (Ruane Prize, Brain & Behavior Research Foundation), international mental health (Sarnat Prize, National Academy of Medicine), international research on ADHD (Eunethydis), and outstanding career teaching/mentoring (Mentor Award, Association for Psychological Science, 2023).
+He was inducted into the American Academy of Arts and Sciences in 2021.

+Research

 The primary focus of his research is externalizing behavior dimensions and disorders, particularly ADHD; family, peer, and neuropsychological risk factors; mechanisms of change via clinical trials; and the stigmatization of mental illness.
-His work has featured the interplay between psychobiological vulnerability and family. gender and peer-related risk factors and impairments, emphasizing transactional models of influence.
+His work has featured the interplay between psychobiological vulnerability, family interactions, and peer-related risk factors and impairments, emphasizing transactional models of influence.
 His work on randomized clinical trials of pharmacologic and psychosocial interventions for children with attention-related and impulsive behavior problems emphasizes understanding the mechanisms underlying clinically significant change, particularly family processes.
 He has been awarded numerous federal grants for his investigations.